 Don’t let the compact simplicity of the X100V deceive you, this is a powerful, fully featured little camera.
 As well as a built-in ND filter the lens ring unscrews allowing filters to be attached.
 This next photograph was captured on a later summer evening on the edge of Derwentwater (Lake District).
 I on a later summer evening.
 The X100 shutter button is threaded for a cable release, this makes long exposure photography easy.

 Long Exposure photography can be useful on bright and windy days to smooth out the surface of water.

 I love using the X100 series for documenting behind the scenes work whether at music events or on film sets.
 The X100 is a natural performer that doesn’t intimidate a subject in the same way a large DSLR might.

-As an additional challenge I now only allow myself a single frame to capture a subject, the portrait below of actor Jim Broadbent (who is as much of a gentleman as one can imagine) was a single capture with the X100S.
+As an additional challenge I now only allow myself a single frame to capture a subject.
+This portrait below of actor Jim Broadbent was a single capture with the X100S.

 I also invested in the TCL-X100 lens adaptor to create a 50mm focal length (as used below).
-This image was captured with the “CLASSIC CHROME” film simulation, the X range cameras come with a host of film stock stimulations built in that are well worth exploring.
+This image was captured using the “CLASSIC CHROME” film simulation.
+The X range of cameras come with a host of film stock stimulations built in that are well worth exploring.

-I really enjoy this little TCL adaptor and the good news is that Fujifilm have included a digital tele converter feature into the X100F (35mm/50mm/70mm) when shooting JPG.
+I really enjoy the TCL adaptor and Fujifilm have now included a digital tele converter feature into the X100F.
+(35mm/50mm/70mm) when shooting JPG.

 The X100 is also great in low light.
 The dynamic range and clarity offered by the X100 meant it was the perfect companion to capture gritty black and white images on a film set, you can see the artificial rain falling on the right hand side of the image below.